-All US public sector organizations are by now painfully aware of the big budget cuts coming their way over the next few years.
+All US public sector organizations are by now painfully aware of the big budget cuts that are coming over the next few years.
 One of the many ways they are scrambling to respond is to push their corporate functions through “transformation processes,” which essentially means changing the way they are organized as well as the work they do and the way they do it.

 While not governed by the elections and political outlook, this requirement to do more without a concomitant increase in resources is happening across global business as well.
 Senior HR managers are under pressure to meet cost constraints and this has prompted over 80% of HR functions to embark on – or at least plan – HR transformations.